 Do not tow the tractor, even with the bypass rod engaged.
+Serious transmission damage will result from doing so.

-Engage the transmission bypass valves and all the way back.
+1. Engage the transmission bypass valves by pulling the bypass lever (a) upward and all the way back.
 See Figure 4-6.

-To release the bypass lever (a), push the 2. lever forward.
+2. To release the bypass lever (a), push the lever forward.